RiyaNemade/powerbi_dashboard/README.md

 Peak sales hours were between 10 AM to 2 PM, with high traffic recorded during weekdays.

-The SQL queries used in this analysis are contained in the provided PDF file  The queries extract insights such as:
+The SQL queries used in this analysis are contained in the provided PDF file -<a href = "https://github.com/RiyaNemade/powerbi_dashboard/blob/main/Coffee%20Shop%20Analysis.pdf">SQL File <a>  The queries extract insights such as:

 Monthly sales trends